sar-malladi/SocialMediaApp/README.md

 Visit https://github.com/sar-malladi/SocialMediaApp.
 Download the files as a ZIP file and deploy the application in Visual Studios using an Android emulator.

+## Instructions

+Upon deploying and running the application, you will see your profile information.
+Click the icon at the top left of the screen to view the flyout bar and click on the options within the flyout bar to navigate through the application.

+This will create a bullet point list in your markdown Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2

 ## Release History

 * 0.0.1